GamesCrafters/GamesCraftersUWAPI/README.md

       }
       ```

-- `/<game_id>/<variant_id>/instructions/?lang=<language>` :
+- `/<game_id>/<variant_id>/instructions/?locale=<locale>` :
   - Returns a markdown string for the instructions of the game specified by `game_id` (for when a user clicks the "i" button in GamesmanUni to get the rules guide of the game they are playing).
     - It gets the data for the game instructions from the [master branch Explainers GitHub repo](https://github.com/GamesCrafters/Explainers/tree/master/instructions).
-If instructions are not available in the language given by `language` or if the `lang` parameter is not provided, then it defaults to English instructions for the game.
+If instructions are not available in the language code specified by `locale` or if the `locale` parameter is not provided, then it defaults to English instructions for the game.
+    - The `locale` will be a locale string which is formatted as either `<language>`, `<language>-<region>`, or `<language>_<region>`.
+Examples include "en-US" for United States English or "es" for Spanish.
+The returned instructions will be based on the `language` part of the `locale` string.
     - The URL suggests that there are different instructions for different variants of the game, but currently all variants of a game have the same set of instructions.
 Supporting variant-specific instructions is a (probably difficult) todo.
-    - Example Routes: (`/nqueens/4/instructions`) (`/nqueens/4/instructions/?lang=es`)
+    - Example Routes:
+      - `/nqueens/4/instructions/` (Instructions for NQueens Puzzle, defaults to English)
+      - `/nqueens/4/instructions/?locale=en-US` (English instructions for NQueens Puzzle)
+      - `/nqueens/4/instructions/?locale=es` (Spanish instructions for NQueens Puzzle)